What Are Compelling Events Signals?

 Intent Data for Sales

 In addition, teams can also learn when a customer is most inclined to buy from vendors.
 Lead generation and nurture campaigns, as well as account-based marketing, fall in this category.
-Applying these strategies properly can improve a company’s conversions, sales, and a stronger link between their sales and marketing departments.
+Applying these strategies properly can improve a company’s conversions, sales, and a stronger link between its sales and marketing departments.

 Compelling Events Signals: